alfarhanzahedi/django-project-template/README.md

 PRs for adding new features or any bug fixes are always welcome :smile:.

 ## Features
-- For Django 2.2
+- For Django 2+
-- Works with Python 3.6
+- Works with Python 3.6+
 - Comes with custom user model ready to go
-- Pre-built `accounts` app to handle new user sign up via an account activation email.
+- Pre-built `accounts` app to handle new user sign up via an account activation email (available only in template corresponding to branch - `master-extended`).
 - [12-Factor](https://12factor.net/) based settings via `python-decouple`
 - `Procfile` for deploying to Heroku

 The template structure (only including important stuff) is as follows:
 ```
-├── apps                           <- contains all the apps for the project.
+├── apps/                          <- contains all the apps for the project.
 New apps should be added to this particular package only.
 │   ├── __init__.py
-│   ├── accounts                   <- 'accounts' app to handler new user registration and authentication, along with a custom user model.
+│   ├── accounts/                  <- 'accounts' app to handler new user registration and authentication (available only in template correpsonding to branch - master-extended), along with a custom user model.
-│   ├── pages                      <- 'pages' app to host all the static/general web pages such as the 'landing' page or the 'about' page.
+│   └── pages/                     <- 'pages' app to host all the static/general web pages such as the 'landing' page or the 'about' page (available only in template correpsonding to branch - master-extended).
 ├── manage.py
 ├── Procfile                       <- Procfile for Heroku.
 ├── project_name